akdev1l/resume/README.md

 ## Problem

-Keeping my resume up to date is a shore.
-I hate dealing with word processing software. versioning in most word processing software sucks and diffing capabilities are limited.
+Keeping my resume up to date is a chore.
+I hate dealing with word processing software.
+Versioning in most word processing software also sucks and diffing capabilities are limited.

 As a result I used to not keep my resume up to date and creating resumes adhoc whenever I needed one.